simao-ferreira/dotfiles/documentation/POLYBAR.md

 }
 ```

-For `bspwm` just make sure to run it at the beginning.

-Another alternative is, instead of removing totally the i3bar, just make it invisible always, that will allow you to call on it if is necessary through `Ctrl+mod+m`.
+Another alternative is, instead of removing totally the i3bar, just make it invisible always, that will allow you to call on it if is necessary through some keybinding like `Ctrl+mod+m`.
 To do that don't remove the lines above, but instead add `mode invisible` to it.

-Other important note, to be able to use system tray icons already in use through i3bar add to the `.i3/config` bar settings `tray_output none`, this will disable the tray on i3bar and let it be available on polybar.
+To be able to use system tray icons on polybar it is necessary to disable them on i3bar.
+Add to the `.i3/config` bar settings `tray_output none`, this will disable the tray on i3bar.

 ## Configurations

 The initial config file provided by polybar contains all that is necessary to work with the bar, but there is always something else to be added, from the tray to your quit screen to some script to show the weather in the other side of the world.

-This can be added by adding modules.
-These modules are the called by the bars.
+This can be added by adding modules, those modules populate the bars.
 The bars and modules use settings and colors to manage their look.

-Most often than not it's easier to separate this configs by different files, addressing the similarity of concerns.
+All polybar configuration of polybar can be in one file, apart from the run script, or in several, depending on the users preference.

 Some examples: